RodrigoPAml/AzureOpenAI-MCPClient/README.md

 # AzureOpenAI-MCPClient
 A MCP Client implementation with _Azure OpenAI_

-This MCP Client was tested with this MCP Server for integration with Sql-Server [here](https://github.com/RodrigoPAml/MCP-SqlServer)
+This MCP Client was tested with this MCP Server for integration with Sql-Server [here](https://github.com/RodrigoPAml/MCP-SqlServer).

+It only supports tools but integrating prompts and resources should be easy with that.

 The solution contains two projects: